Your ISP's retention team usually has more room on price than they admit at first. What matters is when you call and what you ask for.

 When they offer a partial discount

-"I appreciate that.
-To be honest, I need to get to [target number] to make this work.
-Is there anything else you can do on the equipment rental or the static IP charges to help close the gap?"
+"We appreciate that.
+To make this work, we need to get to [target number].
+Is there anything else you can do on the equipment rental or static IP charges to help close the gap?"

 Always counter.
 The first offer is never the best offer.